 Unravel the mysteries of the world inside Nashville's Adventure Science Center.
 Children of all ages (even adult-children) can experience live science demonstrations, walk through simulated weightlessness, and create structures in the Imagination Playground.
 Shake off the winter blues with many of the Spring activities at Adventure Science Center.
-Become a mini meteorologist at the Spring Break Camp or step into Nashville's ultimate DIY workshop at the Tinkering Garage.
+Step into Nashville's ultimate DIY workshop at the Tinkering Garage.
 Spark your curiosity at this family fun playground of science and wonder.

 Start at the Country Music Hall of Fame and Museum, where you will be immersed in the history and sounds of country music at the largest museum dedicated to popular music in the world!
 Just outside is the Music City Walk of Fame which recognizes artists and music industry professionals that have made their legendary endowment to the life of music - of every genre - across the world - but always with a connection to Music City.
 Loretta Lynn, Garth Brooks, Trisha Yearwood, Dolly Parton, Johnny Cash, Reba McEntire, Kings of Leon, and Jimi Hendrix are just a handful of the nearly 100 stars on the Music City Walk of Fame.
 Venture on over to Broadway to find the National Museum of African American Music (NMAAM) to discover the central role African Americans have played in shaping and creating all genres of American music.
 From classical to country to jazz and hip hop, NMAAM shares the untold story of more than 50 music genres and sub-genres.
 Take a walk just a few blocks down the street into the Musicians Hall of Fame and Museum which honors all musicians regardless of genre or instrument.
 The museum showcases the stories of various artists throughout music history, and the instruments they used to record their classic hits.
 In addition, the first Grammy Museum Gallery in the world is open inside the Musicians Hall of Fame and Museum!
 The gallery is set up for guests to explore the history of the GRAMMY Awards, experience what it’s like to be on the stage, and the recording process.